 This evolution parallels the Type 7's growth journey – from seeking surface-level excitement to developing deeper substance without losing that essential spark.

-Alex’s ambitions extend far beyond her own podcast.
+Alex's ambitions extend far beyond her own podcast—and 2025 has seen explosive growth.

-Not content with audio domination, Alex expanded into beverages with Unwell Hydration in November 2024, debuting at Target stores nationwide in January 2025 with flavors like Strawberry and Mango Citrus.
+Not content with audio domination, Alex expanded into beverages with Unwell Hydration, launching exclusively at Target stores nationwide in January 2025.
+With three flavors containing electrolytes, B-complex vitamins, and green coffee extract, she's competing directly with brands like Logan Paul's PRIME.

 Behind the Scenes: The Inner World of Alex Cooper